Black Society trilogy: Rainy Dog

-The second film in the trilogy is set in Taipei and is about an exiled Japanese yakuza forced to work as a hitman for the local Triad.
-A woman entrusts him with a dumb child, claiming that he is her son.
-The boy starts following the man, who meets a Chinese prostitute and thus creates a kind of family.
+The second film in the trilogy is set in Taipei and is about Yuji, an exiled Japanese yakuza forced to work as a hitman for the local Triad.
+A woman entrusts him with a mute child, claiming that the boy is Yuji's son.
+The boy starts following Yuji, who meets a Taiwanese prostitute and thus creates a kind of family.

 The cop-brother-criminal triangle from the previous film is translated here into these three characters, while the incessant rain recalls the decadent atmosphere of the Shinjuku neighborhood.

 Ley Lines

 With the third film of the trilogy, Takashi Miike said he wanted to bring his characters back to Shinjuku ward, retracing their past.
 In fact, the film tells of three boys of Chinese origins who dream of leaving Japan for Brazil.
 To illegally enter the South American country, the three are forced to work for the underworld and meet a prostitute who joins them.